Ademola Adeleke: Governorship race

 Adeleke ran for Osun state governorship election under the PDP against top contenders Alhaji Gboyega Oyetola of APC and Iyiola Omisore of SDP on 22 September 2018.
 The election was declared inconclusive by the Independent Electoral Commission (INEC) and a rerun slated on 27 September 2018.
 The candidate of the APC, Oyetola, was declared winner after the run-off.
 Adeleke protested the result describing the election as a "coup".

 On 22 March 2019, the tribunal sitting in Abuja declared Adeleke the winner of the election.

 The Supreme Court later affirmed Gboyega Oyetola as the authentic winner of the 2018 Osun State governorship election on Friday, 5 July 2019.

 In 2022, Adeleke contested in the gubernatorial election of 16 July under the PDP against incumbent governor Gboyega Oyetola.
 Adeleke defeated Gboyega Oyetola with 402,979 votes to 375,077 votes.
 Adeleke won in 17 local government areas, including Olorunda, Ede South, Orolu, Osogbo, Odo Otin, Ifelodun, Boluwaduro, Atakumosa, and Ila.

+In 2026, Adeleke contested in the 2026 Osun State gubernatorial election as the candidate of the Accord Party.
+The election was held on 15 August 2026, with Adeleke seeking re-election as governor.

+On 16 August 2026, he was declared the winner by the Independent National Electoral Commission (INEC) after securing 511,067 votes.
+His closest challenger, All Progressives Congress candidate Bola Oyebamiji, received 444,815 votes.
+Adeleke won in 19 of the state's 30 local government area.

 Personal life

-Adeleke is the husband of Titilola Adeleke and the father of eight children, including B-Red, Adenike Adeleke, Folashade Adeleke, Bukola Adeleke and Omolola Adeleke.
+Adeleke is the husband of Titilola Adeleke, Erelu Abeni Adeleke and the father of eight children, including B-Red and Adenike Adeleke.
 He is also an uncle to musician, Davido.